|

-How to get from Almaty to Bishkek by bus (Updated 2024)
+How to get from Almaty to Bishkek by bus (Updated for 2025)

 This post may contain affiliate links.
 If you make a purchase using one of these links, I may receive a small reward at no extra cost to you.
 See my Disclosure Policy for more information.